sfruzsi/testingMinesweep/README.md

 > As a player I want the cells next to the 0 I clicked on to open So that I can solve the game

 - Given a board When I click on a cell with no bomb in the viscinity Then the cells will open next to it

+## User sotry 6

+> As a player I want the game to end when I win or loose So that I know the status

+- Given a game When I step on a bomb Then the game ends with loss
+- Given a game When I clear all the cells Then the game ends with win